Rhonda Andrews, LCSW

 After teaching on an adjunct basis at George Fox for 14 years, Rhonda Andrews joined the university full time in 2015 as an assistant professor of social work.
 A Licensed Clinical Social Worker and a Registered Play Therapist, she has taught a wide range of social work courses, including Field Practicum I, II and III, Child Welfare Services, and Social Work with Children and Families.
 She has also served as a field liaison, coordinating and collaborating between George Fox students and various community agencies.

 In addition, Andrews has worked in private practice as a therapist in her own counseling office since 2007.
 And, from 2004 to 2009, she worked as a social worker with International Family Services of Newberg.
-In all, she has more than 20 years of social work experience, working previously in various roles for the Department of Human Services, Child Welfare Services, of Honolulu (1993-96), Dallas, Ore., (1996-97), and Oregon City and Portland, Ore., (1997-2000).
+In all, she has more than 20 years of social work experience, working previously in various roles for the Department of Human Services, Child Welfare Services, of Honolulu (1993-96), Dallas, Oregon, (1996-97), and Oregon City and Portland, Oregon, (1997-2000).

 Andrews holds a master of social work degree from the University of Hawaii, Manoa (1994), a bachelor’s degree in sociology from the University of Oregon (1991) and an associate’s degree in criminal justice from Lane Community College.